 Many stories are told of his kindness, such as the story of the poor man and his three daughters.
 To save the girls from being sold into prostitution for want of dowries, St. Nicholas dropped a bag full of gold down the man’s chimney.
 It landed in one of the stockings the eldest daughter had hung up to dry.
 Now she could be married.
 The other two daughters quickly hung up stockings for St. Nicholas to fill with gold, so that they, too, could soon be married.
 By the way, the three golden globes of the pawn shop are attributed to this story.

 He seems to have been adopted by the Netherlands as the patron saint of children.
 There, on St. Nicholas Eve, they leave their wooden shoes, or sabots, filled with hay for the Saint’s white horse.
-He is real to children the world over, under various names as Kris Kringle, La Befana, Yule Tomten, and Christkindli.
+He is real to children the world over, under various names as Kris Kringle, Weihnachtsmann, Father Christmas, Saint Nick, La Befana, and Yule Tomten.

 In 1809 the American author Washington Irving, under the pen name Diedrich Knickerbocker, wrote “A History of New York,” wherein Saint Nicholas, a jolly personage smoking a Dutch pipe, skimmed over the treetops in a wagon and dropped presents down the chimneys.